Sabbatical Archetypes

 Core feelings: Restless, questioning, uncertain, reflective, curious, subtly dissatisfied, sensing “there might be more.”

-What this might look like: You build in time for reflection — journaling, long walks, structured self-inquiry, reading outside your discipline, or conversations with mentors.
+What this might look like: You build in time for reflection — journaling, reading, long walks, structured self-inquiry, or conversations with mentors.
 You may experiment lightly with new ideas or interests, but without committing to a major pivot.
 Instead of optimizing output, you prioritize discovery (first) and clarity (second).
 By the end, you may not have a finalized plan of what’s next, but you understand yourself and your direction more deeply.